 Instead of cement or gypsum, foam backer boards are made from extruded polystyrene (XPS) or polyisocyanurate closed-cell foam cores with a bonding layer on both faces.

-In addition to a 1/2 inch thickness for shower walls, they come in thicker dimensions for building structural assemblies like shower benches, partition walls and shower niches.
+In addition to 1/2-inch thickness for shower walls, they also come in thicker dimensions for building structural assemblies like shower benches, partition walls and shower niches.
+The minimum thickness is 1/2″ because like glass mat TBB's, they become far too flexible at thicknesses below 1/2 inch.

 Foam TBB's are generally about 4x the cost of cement TBB's.